mas2020-python/pycryptex/README.md

 An alternative, starting from version 0.4.0, could be save the path of the keys in the pycryptex confi file.

-PyCryptex to determine RSA keys to use for the `encrypt` and `decrypt` methods, follow these rules:
+**PyCryptex to determine RSA keys to use** for the `encrypt` and `decrypt` methods, follow these rules:
 - if the option --privkey or --pubkey is specified, it loads the corresponding file
 - if no option key is specified:
     - if is present privkey or pubkey field in *$HOME/.pycryptex/pycryptex.toml* it loads the corresponding file
     - loads my_key as private key and my_key.pub located in *$HOME/.pycryptex* directory

+These rules are not valid when you use `encrypt-aes` and `decrypt-aes` commands that always ask for a console password.

 ### Configuration file

 PyCryptex reads a configuration file located in your $HOME/.pycryptex folder named **pycryptex.toml**.